Mohitjadaun2026/Test-FileManagementSystem/docs/frontend/pages/shared-components.md

 - file details embeds status update inline and can open dialog
 - navbar opens profile dialog
 - profile dialog routes to profile page
+- admin users page uses the admin service to manage users and file counts
+- admin invite page is only reachable by super-admin